 The Experience: FM 1495 Bridge Replacement, TxDOT Houston District, Freeport, TX

 This project consisted of replacing the FM 1495 bridge structure at the Old Brazos River in Freeport, Brazoria County for TxDOT Houston District.
 CP&Y provided NEPA documentation, presence/absence surveys for bottlenose dolphins, and environmental permitting services necessary for project approval and construction, which included coordination with the USACE, U.S. Coast Guard (USCG), TCEQ, Texas Parks and Wildlife Department (TPWD), Texas General Land Office (GLO), and National Marine Fisheries Service (NMFS).

 The project has been environmentally cleared under NEPA.
-The permitting is currently in progress and consists of an USACE NWP 14 requiring wetland mitigation credits and a USCG Bridge Permit.
+The permitting consists of an USACE NWP 14 requiring wetland mitigation credits and a USCG Bridge Permit.
 CP&Y conducted an extensive navigational study of the Old Brazos River and received approval from the USCG to reduce the vertical clearance of the proposed bridge.
 In addition to NEPA documentation and permitting, our team conducted a three-day presence/absence survey for bottlenose dolphins which resulted in a total of 10 sightings and confirmed that three separate individuals utilize the waterway.